Frequently Asked Questions

 + Do you take insurance?

-whether there are limits on the number of visits per calendar year, and,
+- Do they set limits on the total number of visits/sessions per calendar year?

 For patients participating in our intensive outpatient treatment program for OCD, PAG is willing to negotiate a single-case agreement with the insurance company on a case-by-case basis.